1924 - LOOKING BACKWARD - 1944

 And he was full of chat;

-But how he cried and almost died,
+he cried and almost died,

 When he lost his big Tom Cat.